natemoo-re/deckdeckgo-docs/docs/introduction/app-remote-control/app-remote-control.md

 Better than a description, the DeckDeckGo website implement a deck and receiver to let you interact with this application, just give it a try:

 1. Open the DeckDeckGo website 👉 https://deckdeckgo.com
-2. Start this Progressive Web App 👉 https://deckdeckgo.app
+2. Start the [remote control] PWA 👉 https://deckdeckgo.app
 3. Have fun 🎉

 ## Control your slides